QiuyanGuo/Emergency-Room-Simulation/README.md

 ### Findings:
 - With each set of given nurse, doctor, approximate patient numbers, the results remain stable after 20000 times of simulations
 - When utilization results > 1, the possibility of patients waiting is quite large

+### Files:
+- Main.py: complete program
+- Example_plots: same algorithm, only showing the plots based on one set of numbers of nurses, doctors, approximate patients
+- Output.txt: the output file with the printed results of the similuation of several sets of numbers of nurses, doctors, approximate patients

 ### Tasks:
 - Time distribution, Utilization calculation - Nanzhu Liu